Amtrak Borealis title card

 • The combined weight of the pet and carrier.

-• These spots could be limited, and there is paperwork.
+• These spots may be limited, and paperwork is required.

 • You need paperwork before you leave for the station.

-• For paperwork and all the rules and limitations, check out Amtra’s pet policy.
+• For information on paperwork, rules, and limitations, please refer to Amtra’s pet policy.

 If you have a service or comfort animal, read the Amtrak service animal policy before booking for qualifications and booking information.